Bay Area Rapid Transit rolling stock: Fleet of the Future (D and E series)

 In early November 2017, a test train failed a CPUC regulatory inspection due to door issues, leaving the planned late November revenue service in doubt.
 The first ten-car train received CPUC certification on January 17, 2018, and began revenue service two days later on January 19.
 Plans to have 198 new cars by July 2018 did not materialize, and the agency had put only 20 in service at that time.
-After only running on the Richmond–Warm Springs/South Fremont line since January, a set of D and E cars began transbay service in October 2018.
+After only running on the Orange Line since January, a set of D and E cars began transbay service in October 2018.

 In November 2018, BART announced they had negotiated to extend their purchase options to a total of 1,200 cars, though reports in 2019 stated that this deal was still not final.
 By the end of March 2019, 65 cars were in use; four 10-car trains for revenue service and the remainder for training.
 In June 2019, with 84 total cars delivered, Bombardier announced it would be moving production from their New York-based plant to a new facility shared with Hitachi Rail in Pittsburg, California in the East Bay.

 In January 2021, BART stopped accepting new cars pending reliability improvements to be made by Bombardier.
 That same month, the struggling Bombardier sold its transportation division to Alstom, which said it would work to recover operations.
 BART was not alone with issues with Bombardier equipment.
 Before the Alstom deal, the company had seen declining profits largely caused by a series of major delays in delivering new fleets of trains (including the Flexity streetcars for Toronto and R179 subway cars for New York City) and reliability problems once trains were placed in service.
 BART resumed accepting new cars in February 2022.

+BART has exclusively run Fleet of the Future trains on its base schedule since September 11, 2023.
+Legacy trains only ran when needed, such as on days with major events or during a service disruption.
+Since March 4, 2024 when BART had over 700 new cars and no longer needed to rely on the legacy trains, BART exclusively runs Fleet of the Future trains.
+BART retired the remaining legacy fleet on April 20, 2024, as the last run of revenue service.

+The 775th new car was certified in July 2024, finally fulfilling the original Fleet of the Future contract.
+At that time, options were being exercised for two additional orders of rolling stock.
+The Transbay Corridor Core Capacity Program calls for an additional 306 cars to be added to allow capacity for 10-car trains to operate through the Transbay Tube at a rate of 30 per hour per direction.
+The Silicon Valley extension also requires the purchase of an additional 48 cars.
+These acquisitions will increase the size of the BART fleet to 1,129 main line vehicles.

-As of December 1, 2022, BART has received 438 D and E cars, of which 429 have been certified for service and 308 are actually in service.
-Of the 56 trains used for peak service, 32 were made of new cars.
+As of 15 September 2025, BART has received 1,028 D and E cars, of which 1,016 have been certified for service.
+400 cars are required for peak service, forming 55 trains.